lupyuen/pinetime-companion/README.md

 # Flutter Companion App for PineTime Smart Watch (Android and iOS)

-This `bloc` branch uses [Bloc State Management](https://bloclibrary.dev/#/) to retrieve and display firmware versions from PineTime.
+This `master` branch uses [Bloc State Management](https://bloclibrary.dev/#/) to retrieve and display firmware versions from PineTime.

 Refer to the articles...